Navideck/Romo-iOS-SDK/README.md

 You can use ```carthage update --platform iOS``` if you need to fetch or update the dependencies using [Carthage](https://github.com/Carthage/Carthage).
 Don't forget to add all frameworks to the **Embedded Binaries** section under the **General** tab of your app's target.

+Your app's info.plist should include the **Supported external accessory protocols** key with a value of **com.romotive.romo** to be able to connect to Romo.

 Have a look in the **HelloRMCore** project as an example.
 Every framework is already checked out in the repo and you should be able to compile out of the box.

 ## FAQ